algolia/algoliasearch-laravel/README.md

 #### Restrict Indexing to a Subset of Your Data

-You can add constraints controlling if a record must be indexed by defining `indexOnly()` method.
+You can add constraints controlling if a record must be indexed by defining the `indexOnly()` method.

 ```php
 use Illuminate\Database\Eloquent\Model;